How to Create a Sensory-Friendly Classroom: An In-Depth Guide for Educators

 - Movement Opportunities: Allow for movement breaks that involve activities like walking, jumping, or simple exercises to help regulate energy levels—for example, this 7-minute HIIT workout for kids.

 - Sensory Tools: Provide various sensory tools, like fidgets and stress balls, that students can use to help them stay focused and manage sensory input while focusing on academic expectations, too.
+Keep these readily available so students can access them without requesting permission.

-4. Predictable Routines:
+4. Predictable Routines

 Maintain a consistent daily routine to provide students with both the security and predictability they need.
 Unlike adults, children’s brains are still developing, especially the prefrontal cortex, which is responsible for executive functions.
 This is where the ability to plan ahead and make predictions happens.